 'I consider a key part of the local MP's role is to support local businesses wherever they can, working with them to troubleshoot problems and help create jobs; my own business background means I understand how hard people work to make their business a success.'

 'We have some really fantastic local business people, who work incredibly hard to make a success to make a success of their enterprises, and I am pleased that we have such a strong Chamber of Commerce in the area, led by the dynamic David Watson.
-I am Member of the Chamber and it has been my pleasure to work with them over many years, sometimes working to resolve individual businesses challenges, and also on more strategic issues, such as promoting the Government's start-up funding for businesses.
+I am a Member of the Chamber and it has been my pleasure to work with them over many years, sometimes working to resolve individual businesses challenges, and also on more strategic issues, such as promoting the Government's start-up funding for businesses.
 I'm delighted that many local businesses have taken this up, and that we have a high level of individual businesses in the area, as well as a substantial increase in employment.

 'I recently welcomed the news that in the Congleton Constituency the number of people claiming the key out of work benefits has fallen by 1,072 - a 67 per cent drop – since 2010, along with news that the UK unemployment rate had fallen to its lowest level in 12 years.
 It’s also great news in the North West where 220,000 more people are back in work in since 2010.
 Figures also show wages continuing to grow strongly, the employment rate running at a record high and long-term unemployment at its lowest since before the 2008 recession.

-'One of the reasons I am fighting to hard for funding for a Middlewich Bypass is to support the opening up of employment land for potentially 2,000 new jobs; it is important to fight for local jobs for local people, and I see this as one of my key roles. for this reason too I worked with leading local businesses from Congleton when they alerted me to the fact that the Local Plan, as originally drafted, had insufficient land designated as potential employment land, which would have limited the possibility of businesses growing in the area and the creation of new jobs.
+'One of the reasons I fought hard for funding for a Middlewich Bypass was to support the opening up of employment land for potentially 2,000 new jobs; it is important to fight for local jobs for local people, and I see this as one of my key roles.
+For this reason too I worked with leading local businesses from Congleton when they alerted me to the fact that the Local Plan, as originally drafted, had insufficient land designated as potential employment land, which would have limited the possibility of businesses growing in the area and the creation of new jobs.
 Some leading businesses were even saying they would not only be lost to the local area, if they could not expand, but even to the country.
-For this reason, i took a delegation of leading Congleton businesses to meet the Chief Planner at Cheshire East Council to discuss this issue and secure additional areas of land reserved for employment use in the Local Plan.
+For this reason, I took a delegation of leading Congleton businesses to meet the Chief Planner at Cheshire East Council to discuss this issue and secure additional areas of land reserved for employment use in the Local Plan.
 I also met with the then-Prime Minister to present the business case for local businesses concerned on this, and am pleased that there is now more employment land reserved within the draft plan.

 'I commend the work of the Job Club at New Life Church, which has achieved amazing results - finding jobs for almost 100 people since it was started, not long ago.
 I also know that it is a real challenge when you are not in work, which is why I meet from time to time with groups of job seekers to listen to them and try to understand the challenges they face better.